cristi-zz/reflector-lite/README.md

 This app lets you automatically download content from selected channels and with this, the content's blobs will always be available.

+Also, there is another app that does roughly the same as this one: [github.com/tuxfoo/lbry-seedit](https://github.com/tuxfoo/lbry-seedit).
+Murphy was at google search when I started working on this app so I found out about it days after I released mine.
+Go check it out, maybe is a better fit.
+They have disk management and option to delete content (leaving only the blobs).

 ## Use cases

  - **You want to cache/seed your own videos**.
 Maybe you are afraid that older videos will not be properly reflected by